-The news on Wednesday that two people were killed in an incident at the Arena Corinthians site comes as a huge setback just days before the 32 finalists attend the draw in Bahia.
+The news on Wednesday that two people were killed in an incident at the Arena Corinthians site comes as a huge setback just days before the 32 finalists attend the draw in Bahia

-The collapse of a crane at the Arena Corinthians, which killed two people, has taken the total death toll during construction at World Cup venues to four and will now ensure that the stadium, which is due to host the opening game of the tournament on June 12, will not be delivered until after FIFA’s December 31 deadline.
+The collapse of a crane at the Arena Corinthians, which killed two people, has taken the total death toll during construction at World Cup venues to four and will now ensure that the stadium, which is due to host the opening game of the tournament on June 12, will not be delivered after Fifa’s December 31 deadline.

-It is the latest incident to blight the build up to the tournament.
+It is the latest incident to blight the build-up to the tournament.
 On top of the three fatal accidents in construction, there have been further setbacks ever since the event was awarded to Brazil.

-Two fans were shot dead on their way to a test event at the Estadio Castelao in Fortaleza, stadium builds have been hit by multiple delays and administration issues, building costs have sky rocketed and public funds have been temporarily used to pay for shortfalls, prompting mass protests during this summer’s Confederations Cup.
+Two fans were shot dead on their way to a test event at the Estadio Castelao in Fortaleza, stadium builds have been hit by multiple delays and administration issues, building costs have sky-rocketed and public funds have been temporarily used to pay for shortfalls, prompting mass protests during this summer’s Confederations Cup.

-A country which was somewhat forced into hosting the World Cup by FIFA’s decision to alternate the finals between continents is paying a heavy price, and not just monetarily.
+A country which was somewhat forced into hosting the World Cup by Fifa’s decision to alternate the finals between continents is paying a heavy price, and not just monetarily.
 Two more families are in mourning right now.
 Accidents will always happen in construction, but it is not unreasonable to suggest that the difficulties which have arisen in attempting to meet a deadline which is now only five weeks away have played at least a small part in compromising safety at the sites involved.

 Former Brazil international defender Lucio has admitted concern over how prepared his country is for the main event next year.

 "Obviously some will fear and get anxious about our capabilities to host this event after what has happened.
 I think we are capable of hosting the World Cup but how good the event will be?
 That's another question," he told reporters.

 "We ask if supporters will have good public transport, a safe environment, and nobody knows the answer.